http4k/Writing_Test_Driven_Apps_with_http4k/README.md

     run: fails
     code:
     grouping: take body, group by first letter, map to size of list

 ## 12. conversion of test to use approval testing lib
+    code: extend JsonApprovalTest
+        introduce approver and convert tests to use it
+    run: fails
+    code: approve tests
+    run: passes

 ## 13. implement Dictionary Test and Dictionary client
+RealDictionaryTest
+    test: `known word is valid` to test isValid() in client
+    code: create Dictionary(httpHandler).isValid(word)
+        uses "SetBaseUri" again to set localhost:10000
+    test: `unknown word is not valid` to test isValid() in client
+    run: passes

-## 14. extract dictionary contract, add fake dictionary and test contract implementation
+## 14. extract dictionary contract, add fake dictionary and test contract implementation.
+    refactor: extract DictionaryContract interface, leave http abstract FakeDictionaryTest
+    test: add FakeDictionary : HttpHandler
+    code: implement FakeDictionary
+        /{word} GET to Response(OK)
+    run: fails
+    code:
+        valid words "the", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog" if path word in words then OK else NOT_FOUND
+    run: passes

-## 15. use the dictionary in the WordCounter, and also change the tests to only expect valid words
+## 15. use the dictionary in the WordCounter, also change the tests to only expect valid words

 ## 16. add Chaos Engine and a new test to confirm what our client does when this happens.